 Q5.
 What if I slip and have a cigarette?

 It can happen.
 And naturally, you might feel annoyed with yourself.
 But don't let it derail you completely.
 Instead of punishing yourself for slipping off the wagon, just dust yourself off and keep making strides to cut smoking out of your life.

 It could do, yes.
-If someone around you is smoking, you'll be breathing in harmful toxins that could have a negative impact on your health as well as the health of your unborn baby.
+If someone smokes around you, you'll be exposed to harmful toxins that could have a negative impact on your health as well as the health of your unborn baby.
 It’s called ‘second hand’ or passive smoking, and has been linked to heart defects and sudden infant death syndrome (SIDS).
 For more advice, check out the NHS website.

 Q7.
 Do smokers pay more for life insurance?

 Yes.
 Smokers tend to pay a higher premium for life insurance as they’re at a greater risk of experiencing ill health, suffering from coronary heart disease, having a stroke or being diagnosed with cancer.
 As a result, they’re also more likely to die younger.
 So, by stopping smoking, you could reduce your premium as well as improve your health.